uulm-mrm/semantic_spray_dataset/README.md

   ```

 ## Exploring The Data
- The sensor setup used for the recordings is the following:
+ The sensor setup used for the recordings is the [following](https://www.fzd-datasets.de/spray/):

   - 1 Front Camera
-  - 1 Velodyne VLP32C LiDAR (top mounted high-resolution LiDAR)
+  - 1 Velodyne VLP32C LiDAR (top-mounted high-resolution LiDAR)
   - 2 Ibeo LUX 2010 LiDAR (front and rear mounted, l.- w-resolution LiDAR)
   - 1 Aptiv ESR 2.5 Radar